pkitlas/Personal-Website/content/author/admin/_index.md

 My research focuses on  understanding the contours of Islamic thought in the eighteenth-century Mediterranean.
 I am particularly interested in exploring how Islamic actors influenced the development of **social** and **political** thought during this time period, which is usually dominated by an emphasis on secular, enlightenment ideals.

 I work on primary sources in Arabic, Ottoman Turkish, Spanish, French, and Italian collected during two years of archival research in Morocco, Turkey, Gibraltar, and Dubrovnik.
 These texts include: travelogues, correspondence, biographical dictionaries, and diplomatic manuals.
-My research demonstrates how Moroccan and Ottoman actors imbued an Islamic sense of **universal mutual frienship** and **just witnessing** into their burgeonining role as international intermediaries.
+My research demonstrates how Moroccan and Ottoman actors imbued an Islamic sense of **universal mutual friendship** and **just witnessing** into their burgeonining role as international intermediaries.

 I offer classes in: